inscapist/dotfiles/README.md

        (_ /
 ```

-I am currently migrating [my vim configuration](.config/nvim) to [Doom emacs](.doom.d)
+I am currently migrating [my vim configuration](.config/nvim) to [Doom emacs](.doom.d).

-Feel free to open an issue if you need clarification to my configs
+Feel free to open an issue if you need clarification to my configs.

 ## Screenshots